AayushiShukla2606/PhD-Portal/README.md

 "# PhD-Portal"
-An Online Portal to Automate PhD Procedure at Banasthali Vidyapith
+An Online Portal to Automate PhD Process at Banasthali Vidyapith